johnhorel/ATMOS_5020_2019/README.md

 - You can install packages with the Anaconda Navigator tool in the "Environments" tab.
 - Brian's instructions give a few more details to [install Python with Anaconda on your personal computer](https://github.com/johnhorel/ATMOS_5020_2019/blob/master/supplemental_docs/install_anaconda_windows.md)
 - The [Unidata workshop](https://github.com/Unidata/unidata-users-workshop) also has some instructions on how to set up your environment.
-- We also recommend you install a good text editor like VSCode.
+- We also recommend you install a good text editor, like VSCode (available for download through the Anaconda Launcher).

 ### 🐍 Learn Python
 The purpose of this class is to introduce you to programming principles.
 Your programming skill will only improve after hours and hours of practice.
-If you plan on using Python after this class, it is _highly recommended_ that you learn from other resources.
-There are several free Python learning courses that will really help you learn Python, like [Codecademy](https://www.codecademy.com/learn/learn-python-3).
+If you plan on using Python after this class, it is _highly recommended_ that you learn from other resources, use it for other classes, and use it for a capstone or research project.
+There are several free Python learning courses that will really help you learn Python, like [Codecademy (version 2 has a lot of free stuff and it's pretty close to version 3)](https://www.codecademy.com/learn/learn-python-3).
 The [Unidata training](http://unidata.github.io/online-python-training/) is another useful resource.

----

-_Last edited by John H_